wael-suleiman-UdeS/Time-Free-inverse-kinematics/README.md

 ## Running the Test Script

-To test the algorithms, type in the command line in Octave: run("run_test_script.m")
+To test the algorithms, type in the command line in Octave or MATLAB: run("run_test_script.m")